 Warranties From Copyright Owners

-Whenever you obtain permission to use someone’s content, ask for a warranty that that person owns the content and has the legal authority to permit you to use it.
+Whenever you obtain permission to use someone's content, ask for a warranty that that person owns the content and has the legal authority to permit you to use it.
+A warranty is often combined with an indemnity which provides remedies should the warranty be false.

 Copyright in Your Publication